jaglee/FSP/README.md

 To utilize IPv6 address space more efficiently FSP makes some slight tuning of address architecture when working over the IPv6 network.
 In an IPv6 packet that carries FSP payload each of the source and destination 128-bit IPv6 address is split into three parts: the 64-bit network prefix, the 32-bit aggregation host id and the 32-bit ULTID.

-It requires some further subtle tuning of the IPv6 architecture: o Each physically network interface that has IPv6 address configured SHALL NOT have the network prefix configured longer than 96 bits, no matter that the IPv6 address is assigned by Stateless Address Autoconfiguration ([RFC4862]), stateful Dynamic Host Configuration Protocol for IPv6 ([RFC3315], [RFC3633]) or by some other means.
+It requires some further subtle tuning of the IPv6 architecture:
+0o Each physically network interface that has IPv6 address configured SHALL NOT have the network prefix configured longer than 96 bits, no matter that the IPv6 address is assigned by Stateless Address Autoconfiguration ([RFC4862]), stateful Dynamic Host Configuration Protocol for IPv6 ([RFC3315], [RFC3633]) or by some other means.

 o The ULA is the ultimate IPv6 end-point. o Every network node is effectively a router.
 Especially when FSP over UDP in the IPv4 network is exploited the two end point host nodes are treated as if they were routers connecting the IPv6 addressed ULAs across the IPv4 network.